 The University of Detroit Mercy is committed to assisting students with disabilities or pregnancy issues to receive reasonable and appropriate learning or other accommodations to ensure their equal access to a full learning experience.
 This is supported by the Mission of the University and is in compliance with the Americans with Disability Act (ADA) of 1990, as amended in 2008, Section 504 of the Rehabilitation Act of 1973, and Title IX.
 All students, including those with disabilities, must be capable of meeting the technical standards and essential functions, and other essential requirements of their programs, with or without accommodations.
-In order to receive accommodations, students should contact the Disability and Accessibility Support Services (DASS) as soon as possible after being admitted, to learn of the of the necessary steps for requesting accommodations.
+In order to receive accommodations, students should contact the Office of Equal Opportunity as soon as possible after being admitted to learn of the of the necessary steps for requesting accommodations.

 It is very important for students to be proactive with regard to requesting their disability accommodations every semester.
 While it is never required that you disclose your disability to your professors, all students at Detroit Mercy are encouraged to talk with faculty to discuss their needs and concerns.
-Students must be registered with Disability & Accessibility Support Services; faculty receive official notification from DASS before they can make arrangements for your accommodations.
+Students must be registered with Office of Equal Opportunity; faculty receive official notification from the Office of Equal Opportunity before they can make arrangements for your accommodations.